Jameswhale/git-introduction/# Working colaboratively with git.md

 ```
 This is the change made on the remote branch.
 The long string of numbers and letters is the unique identifer for the commit, so we don't need to pay attention to it now. `=======` is just a divider between the two commits.

 The content of the merge conflict will influence how we resolve the conflict.
-We might want to keep both lines, we might want to keep one, not the other, or we might need to combline the two lines in some way.
+We might want to keep both lines, we might want to keep one, not the other, or we might need to combine the two lines in some way.
 To keep it simple in this example we will keep both lines, your local change first then the remote change second.
 To do this we will delete these three lines:
 ```
 <<<<<<< HEAD
 =======